encse/adventofcode/README.md

    <a href="https://adventofcode.com"><img src="2023/calendar.svg" width="80%" /></a>

-   If you want to use my framework, it's probably easiest to start out from the https://github.com/encse/adventofcode-template repository.
+   You can freely use my framework, it's probably easiest to start out from the https://github.com/encse/adventofcode-template repository.

    I put a lot of effort into my solutions.
-I aim for clarity, which means that they are not super effective or super short, but hopefully more readable.
+They are not super effective or super short, but hopefully more readable.
+I aim for clarity.

-   If you find project useful, please [support](https://github.com/sponsors/encse) me.
+   I'm happy if you consider [supporting](https://github.com/sponsors/encse) my work.

    ## Dependencies
    - Based on `.NET 8`  and `C# 12`.